-How many days are you zombie walking through work relying on that jolt of coffee to keep you up?
+How many days are you stumbling through work like a zombie relying on that jolt of coffee to keep you up?
 Do you find yourself corroborating with co-workers that if you had just gotten a wee more shut eye your mornings would feel like a dance routine out of Glee?
+Ok maybe you wouldn’t be that jazzed but you’d be able to stay awake at your cube.

 Bottom line: make a bedtime routine you can stick to.
 Prioritize your health and your sleep knowing that balanced rest helps you be able to work.